 As this grant is based on expenditures that also qualify for the federal SR&ED program, payments will not be processed until qualifying expenses have been verified by the Canada Revenue Agency and are confirmed to have been undertaken in Alberta by Tax and Revenue Administration.

-Additional information on the Innovation Employment Grant, including an Information Circular, Guide and new AT1 Schedule 29, is available on the Corporate income tax page.
+Refer to the Guide to Claiming the Alberta Innovation Employment Grant (PDF, 5.2 MB) for complete details on preparing the supporting documentation.
+Additional information on the Innovation Employment Grant, including an Information Circular, Guide and AT1 Schedule 29, is available on the Corporate income tax page.

 Was this page helpful?

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.